 a day, and seven days a week, year-round!

-To access the Course Website, a Login ID and Password are required by all licensed students and faculty.
-A special site is available for all faculty considering this course offering, where the course website and course delivery mechanisms may be previewed.
-Go to the Course Website Preview to view sample of the website components described below.
+To access the Portal, a Login ID and Password are required by all licensed students and faculty.
+A special site is available for all faculty considering this course offering, where the Portal and course delivery mechanisms may be previewed.
+Go to the RealTime Weather Portal Preview to view samples of website components.

 Faculty Resource CD and Website- The CD contains the faculty